zyc00/nuwa/README.md

 2. Pass `--object` to indicate the scene needs normalization and segmentation.

 ## TODO
+- [ ] refloor / wireframe for better mesh
 - [ ] instant-ngp c++ api call for pose fine-tuning
 - [ ] Reorganize transformations in reconstruction
 - [ ] Improve fg masking